Seasonal Affective Disorder (SAD) - Topic Overview

 types of counseling, such as

-cognitive-behavioral therapy, can help you learn more
+cognitive-behavioral therapy and interpersonal therapy, can help you learn more